Ultimate Infiniti G37 Mods Guide

 - Purchase link: Motordyne G37 Advanced Resonance Tuning (ART) Test Pipes

-The Motordyne Advanced Resonance Tuning (ART) pipes deservedly take the win when it comes to test pipes for your G37.
+The Motordyne Advanced Resonance Tuning (ART) pipes deservedly win when it comes to pipes for your G37.

-Most test pipes are a simple connecting pipe, but Motordyne has gone out of their way and done countless hours of research to bring this unique product to the market with separate resonance chambers.
+Most test pipes are a simple connecting pipe, but Motordyne has gone out of its way and researched countless hours to bring this unique product to the market with separate resonance chambers.

-These are well-known for being quieter, as well as removing some of the less-desirable sounds that can often come with test pipes such as excessive rasp and drone to bring you the ultimate combination of performance and harmonics in a great-looking package.
+These are well-known for being quieter and removing some of the less-desirable sounds that can often come with test pipes, such as excessive rasp and drone, to bring you the ultimate combination of performance and harmonics in a great-looking package.

 Sure, they’re not the cheapest option, but these are the perfect solution for those who want the ultimate product for your G. Unsurprisingly, these are the most popular choice among owners.

 Manufacturer description: “Through countless hours of research and development a new path has been explored in the never-ending quest for performance.
 A method of directly altering exhaust harmonics for enhanced performance and sound, Advanced Resonance Tuning (ART)”.

 “ART pipes for increased power and torque without the drastic increase in loudness normally associated with test pipes.
 ART pipes provide the quietest, smoothest, deepest sound of any test pipe while greatly reducing or eliminating rasp and drone.
 The difference in sound is not subtle.
 They’re not conventional test pipes.
 They’re ART pipes!”